olcf/olcf-user-docs/software/viz_tools/paraview.rst

 :ref:`paraview-resources` section.

 ParaView was developed to analyze extremely large datasets using distributed memory computing resources.
-The OLCF provides ParaView server installs on Andes, Summit, and Frontier to facilitate large scale distributed visualizations.
+The OLCF provides ParaView server installs on Andes and Frontier to facilitate large scale distributed visualizations.
 The ParaView server may be used in a headless batch processing mode or be used to drive a ParaView GUI client running on your local machine.